The scene: my first ever book signing.The author: Richard Ford.

 ALSO: J M Coetzee lives about 5 minutes walk away from me, and when I walk past his house with his dog, I sometimes see a Nobel-winner's underpants flying in the breeze (from a clothesline, not the man himself).
 At a neighbourhood gathering, I offered him some vegetarian food my wife had made (given that she and I are both pro-animal-right vegetarians, i thought this might give me an in to make intelligent conversation with him, rather than drooling fanboy stupidity), but it was full of coconut, and he's allergic to coconut, so instead I almost killed him.

-― When two tribes go to war, he always gets picked last (James Morrison), Tuesday, 1 September 2009 23:50 (ten years ago) link
+― When two tribes go to war, he always gets picked last (James Morrison), Tuesday, 1 September 2009 23:50 (eleven years ago) link

 that's pretty nice of you to walk his dog